 - Pre-eclampsia can progress to eclampsia with epileptic fits and sometimes other neurological symptoms, including focal motor deficits and cortical blindness.

 - Cerebrovascular haemorrhage is a complicating factor in 1-2%.

-- Pre-eclampsia is also associated with fetal growth restriction, low birth weight, preterm delivery, small for gestational age infants and respiratory distress syndrome.
+- Pre-eclampsia is also associated with intrauterine growth restriction, low birth weight, preterm delivery, small for gestational age infants and infant respiratory distress syndrome.

 - The maternal mortality rate of eclampsia is 1.8%.